 Why should you talk to kids about alcohol?
 Underage drinking is a real problem in Wisconsin, and it starts earlier and can be more dangerous than you might think.
 But parents, loved ones, and other caring adults can make a real difference.
 All you have to do is talk.
 That’s right.
-Having small, casual conversations with kids, starting around age eight, can help prevent underage drinking.
+Having small, casual conversations with kids, starting around age 8, can help prevent underage drinking.

 Underage drinking in Wisconsin

 The good news?
 Nationally, underage drinking is becoming less popular.
 The bad news?
 Wisconsin’s kids aren’t keeping up with the trend.
 The percentage of Wisconsin teens who’ve tried alcohol exceeds the national average.
 While underage drinking rates dropped 6 percentage points between 2013 and 2017 nationwide, Wisconsin’s rate dropped only 1 percentage point.